-The money available for health and care is limited and I understand that it is targeted to those most in need for the
+The money available for health and care is limited and I understand that it is targetted to those most in need for the best benefit.

 The people working with me for my care have the right skills and feel supported in their work.
-Note: Full details of the how we will measure progress towards the Pennine Pledge are set out in our Benefits Framework are provided on our website.